andrew/ultimate-awesome/README.md

 - [awesome-gcp-certifications](https://github.com/ddneves/awesome-gcp-certifications) -  A curated list of resources for learning about Google Cloud Platform certifications and how to prepare for it.
 - [awesome-llm-interpretability](https://github.com/JShollaj/awesome-llm-interpretability) - A curated list of Large Language Model (LLM) Interpretability resources.
 - [awesome-micro-frontends](https://github.com/rajasegar/awesome-micro-frontends) - An Awesome list of posts, videos and tutorials on Micro Frontends.
-- [awesome-bitcoin](https://github.com/igorbarinov/awesome-bitcoin) - A curated list of bitcoin services and tools for software developers.
 - [Awesome-Vulnerability-Research](https://github.com/sergey-pronin/Awesome-Vulnerability-Research) - 🦄 A curated list of the awesome resources about the Vulnerability Research.
 - [GAN-Inversion](https://github.com/weihaox/GAN-Inversion) - [TPAMI 2022] GAN Inversion: A Survey.
 - [awesome-graph](https://github.com/jbmusso/awesome-graph) - A curated list of resources for graph databases and graph computing tools.